locnnil/workshop/docs/tutorial/install.rst

 ======================
 Run Workspace
 ======================
-To use the CLI command, the daemon should be up and running in a separate
+To use the CLI command, the daemon should be up and running:
-session:

 .. code-block:: bash